fumes/fumes.jekyll/_posts/2016-10-30-old-and-happy.md

 {% responsive_image path: uploads/2016/10/161031-old-and-happy-by-luci-ferrero-00.jpg %}

+Happiness is surrounding herself with the creations she sees in her dreams.
+She is never alone.

 {% responsive_image path: uploads/2016/10/161031-old-and-happy-by-luci-ferrero-01.jpg %}

+Happiness is making music together while pounding the rice.

 {% responsive_image path: uploads/2016/10/161031-old-and-happy-by-luci-ferrero-02.jpg %}

+Happiness is dancing with a sexy dancer.

 {% responsive_image path: uploads/2016/10/161031-old-and-happy-by-luci-ferrero-03.jpg %}

+Happiness is feeling beautiful with filed teeth.

 {% responsive_image path: uploads/2016/10/161031-old-and-happy-by-luci-ferrero-04.jpg %}

+Happiness is sharing a smile with the last great-granddaughter.

 {% responsive_image path: uploads/2016/10/161031-old-and-happy-by-luci-ferrero-06.jpg %}

+Happiness is a pouch full of tobacco and a communal meal.

 {% responsive_image path: uploads/2016/10/161031-old-and-happy-by-luci-ferrero-05.jpg %}

+Happiness is being able to still laugh together.

 {% responsive_image path: uploads/2016/10/161031-old-and-happy-by-luci-ferrero-07.jpg %}

+Happiness is being surrounded by a loving family and get to be 90 without needing spectacles.

 {% responsive_image path: uploads/2016/10/161031-old-and-happy-by-luci-ferrero-08.jpg %}

+Happiness is selling all the fruit and take some money home to the grandchildren.

 {% responsive_image path: uploads/2016/10/161031-old-and-happy-by-luci-ferrero-09.jpg %}

+Happiness is feeling free like a bird even in the kitchen.

 {% responsive_image path: uploads/2016/10/161031-old-and-happy-by-luci-ferrero-10.jpg %}

+Happiness is soothing the tears of a grandchild.

 {% responsive_image path: uploads/2016/10/161031-old-and-happy-by-luci-ferrero-11.jpg %}

+Happiness is feeling at peace with the universe.